cambridge-cares/TheWorldAvatar/Agents/CopCalculationAgent_TimeSeries/README.md

 ### How to deploy this agent on stack
 Details about the routes on the stack establishment, and how to deploy the agent on the stack can be found [here](https://htmlpreview.github.io/?https://github.com/cambridge-cares/TheWorldAvatar/blob/dev-heat-pump-migration-to-stack-3/Agents/LSOAInputAgent/deploy_agent_on_stack.html)
-### Use the agent
-The COP Calculation Agent is intended to use the `sychronous mode` of the Derivation Framework to detect changes in instantiated [OntoRegionalAnalysis] properties (i.e. `temperature`, `heat pump efficiency`, `hot side temperature`.) and automatically updates associated `COP`  instances in the KG.
-As the agent adopts the `pyderivationagent`, it serves HTTP requests to handle synchronous derivations.

-After successful agent start-up, an instructional page shall become available at the root (i.e. `/`) of the port specified in the [docker compose file].
-The exact address depends on where the agent container is deployed (i.e. localhost, remote VM, ...), but takes a form like http://localhost:5150/

-Details about how to use the agent please see the [home page] of this agent

 ## Upper level instances instatiation
 If you started from an empty namespace, or have not instantiate upper level instances such as `country` or `assumption`, the result would not be able to be associated with them.

+Please check if you have created a namespace in the blazegraph, and entered the correct environmental variables in the [agent.env.example](./agent.env.example).

-Therefore it is required to run the [upper_level_ontology_update.py](./copcalculationagent/upper_level_ontology_update.py), simply run this command in the powershell terminal:
+Afterwards, run the [upper_level_ontology_update.py](./copcalculationagent/upper_level_ontology_update.py), simply run this command in the powershell terminal:
 ```bash
 py ./copcalculationagent/upper_level_ontology_update.py
 ```